Ex Astris Scientia

 Rating: 4

-Elementary, Dear Data Stardate 42286.3: Data and Geordi are playing in a Sherlock Holmes simulation on the holodeck.
+Stardate 42286.3: Data and Geordi are playing in a Sherlock Holmes simulation on the holodeck.
 Geordi, however, quits when Data solves a case immediately because he knows the novel, instead of applying logic.
 Dr. Pulaski challenges Data by creating a new Holmes-type story, but being just a combination of two novels, Data quickly solves this one too.
 Then Geordi has the computer create an opponent as a match for Data.
 Unbeknownst to anyone, the computer gives this opponent, Dr. Moriarty, self-awareness as well as access to the holodeck controls, so he would be able to beat Data as requested.
 Moriarty kidnaps Pulaski and even gets his hands on the Enterprise's attitude control.
+Geordi prepares a particle beam that would destroy every holographic creation but also Dr. Pulaski.
 Picard resolves the situation when he explains to Moriarty that he is only a computer program and that he won't be able to leave the holodeck.
 Before Moriarty is stored, Picard agrees to reactivate him once a method to convert him to a corporeal form is found.

-I'm rather disappointed about Data's role in this episode, although he is the eponymous hero.
-Actually, as strange as it may sound I don't think we hear and see very much of Data here.
+I'm a bit disappointed about Data's role in this episode, although he is the eponymous hero.
+As strange as it may sound, I don't think we even hear and see very much of Data here.
 My impression is that much of the time people such as most notably La Forge and Pulaski are talking about him rather than with him.
 Also, Data's involvement in the story inside the story is overall too formulaic.
-Being an android, Data's impersonation of Sherlock Holmes is so much to the point that the association "Here is an android from the 24th century playing a fictional character on ancient Earth" is lost.
-Well, kudos to Brent Spiner as Data as Sherlock Holmes, but I think it is at the episode's disservice.
-But most notably Data is totally passive in the end.
+Being an android, Data's impersonation of Sherlock Holmes is so much to the point that the viewer's association "Here is an android from the 24th century playing a fictional character on ancient Earth" is lost.
+Well, kudos to Brent Spiner's performance as Data as Sherlock Holmes, but I think it is at the episode's disservice.
+But my main gripe with Data is that he remains too passive in the end.
 I would have hoped for him to clean up the mess for which he may not be personally responsible but which was created in his name after all.
-It is a disappointment that Picard appeases Dr. Moriarty single-handedly.
+It is a letdown that Picard appeases Moriarty single-handedly.

 Rating: 5